frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `escapeChar`

-A Table Dialect descriptor `MAY` have the `escapeChar` property that `MUST` be a string of one character length; undefined by default.
+A `delimited` Table Dialect descriptor `MAY` have the `escapeChar` property that `MUST` be a string of one character length; undefined by default.
 This property specifies a one-character string to use for escaping, for example, `\`, mutually exclusive with `quoteChar`.

 For example, this data file: